 This will launch a local development server at http://localhost:3000.

-With Prismic and Next, it's incredibly easy to deploy a blazing-fast, dynamic site.
+With Prismic and Next, it's straightforward to deploy a blazing-fast, dynamic site.
 Learn how to deploy a statically-generated Next site for free on Vercel in three easy steps:

 - Sign up to Github and push your project to a new repository